Joseph Adamson

 Director of the Laufer Center for Physical Biology

 Ken Dill is a Professor of Physics and Chemistry at Stony Brook University, and Director of the Laufer Center for Physical Biology.
-He helped to solve the `protein folding problem’ and is interested in the principles of proteins, cell evolution and the early molecular origins of life.… read more »
+He helped to solve the `protein folding problem’ and is interested in the principles of proteins, cell evolution and the early molecular origins of life.
+He has written two textbooks on the physical... read more! »

 Percival Everett